-It is very easy to gain access to prescribed medications or illegal drugs.
-Children can gain access to their parents medicine cabinets and mail order drugs via the internet are now a common occurrence.
-Many a patient and their loved ones have found their lifestyles disrupted when the patient becomes dependent on a prescribed medication or street drugs.
-It can have a traumatic effect on everyone, destabilizing everything from work, school and daily activities.
+Many people find it relatively easy to gain access to prescription medications or illegal drugs.
+In some instances, children can gain access to their parents’ medicine cabinets; additionally, mail-order drugs via the internet are now a common occurrence.
+Many a patient and their loved ones have found their lifestyles disrupted when the patient becomes dependent on misused prescription medications or street drugs.
+It can have a traumatic effect on everyone, destabilizing everything from work, school, and interpersonal relationships to daily activities.

 Drug Detox Evaluation

-Drug dependency is a gradual process.
+Drug dependence develops gradually.
 As the body is so resilient, its tolerance can increase to combat what it considers are ill effects.
 That’s why we increase our drug intake to get the same feeling.
-And unfortunately when an individual wants to stop, the effect on the body can be devastating.
-The withdrawal can be debilitating, causing bone and muscle pain, regurgitation, confusion, intense cravings, insomnia, cold flashes, anxiety and depression.
+And unfortunately, when an individual wants to stop, the effect on the body can be devastating.
+The withdrawal can be debilitating, causing bone and muscle pain, regurgitation, confusion, intense cravings, insomnia, cold flashes, anxiety, and depression.
 Proper evaluation, before, during and after drug detox is critical.
-Clinicians must constantly evaluate the patients bloodstream for drugs and complex behavioral issues.
+Clinicians must constantly evaluate the patient’s bloodstream for drugs and complex behavioral issues.
 Everyone is different, but a drug detox is never easy and attempting it alone and under inappropriate supervision can be problematic.
 Only a licensed, professional detoxification center should be engaged for the arduous process.